 What are the common fee structures for buy-side M&A advisory services?

 Retainer fees provide upfront compensation for advisor services regardless of whether the transaction closes.
-Monthly payments usually range from $5,000 to $15,000 per month, depending on deal complexity.
+Monthly payments typically range from $5,000 to $15,000, depending on deal complexity.

-Success fees make up the largest part of advisor compensation and depend on completed transactions.
+Success fees account for the largest share of advisor compensation and depend on completed transactions.
 These fees typically equal 1% to 5% of the transaction value, with lower rates for larger deals.

 Some advisors use hybrid structures that combine lower retainers with higher success fees.
-This approach aligns advisor incentives with client goals while still offering some guaranteed compensation.
+This approach aligns advisors' incentives with clients' goals while still providing some guaranteed compensation.

 M&A advisory fees are as important as equity underwriting fees for investment banks.
 Clients usually reimburse additional expenses for due diligence and specialist services separately.